 MEMORANDUM

+TO: Cochise County Board of Supervisors

+Through Michael Ortega, County Administrator

-TO: Cochise County Planning and Zoning Commission FROM: Michael Turisk, Interim Planning Director
+FROM: Michael Turisk, Interim Planning Director

-For: Carlos De La Torre, P.E., Community Development DirectorSUBJECT: Docket R-11-05 (Non-conforming Site Development Standards and Rezonings)
+For: Carlos De La Torre, P. E., Community Development Director

+SUBJECT: Docket R-11-05 (Non-conforming site development standards and rezonings)

-DATE: September 6, 2011, for the September 14, 2011 MeetingZoning Regulation Amendments: Non-conforming Site Development Standards and Rezonings
+DATE: September 15, 2011, for the September 27, 2011 Meeting

+Zoning Regulation Amendment: Non-conforming Site Development Standards

+and Rezonings

-Docket R-11-05: A request from staff to codify the Board of Supervisors’ authority to modify site development standards rendered non-conforming as a result of a rezoning action.
-The Board currently holds this authority; however, this Docket is intended to “legitimize” this authority in our Zoning Regulations.
+Docket R-11-05: A request from staff to codify the Board of Supervisors’ authority to determine when existing uses or structures would be rendered non-conforming as a result of a rezoning action due to different site development standards.
+According to the County Attorney, this authority is implied in our Zoning Regulations; however, this Docket is intended to formalize this authority in our Zoning Regulations by making it explicit.

 I. Background

 There are occasions when particular rezoning actions render certain site development standards non-conforming (e.g., minimum setbacks; maximum site coverage).
-Our zoning regulations do not directly address the affects of non-conformances that result from rezonings.
+Our zoning regulations do not directly address the effects of non-conformances that result from rezonings.
 Applying the site development standards for the new zoning district has been default practice, which has occasionally resulted in the need for Variances.

 For example, in the R-18 zoning districts (Residential; minimum lot size 18,000 sq.-ft.), the minimum setback from all property lines is 10-feet.
 If a R-18 property has an existing structure sited 10-feet from the property line and is rezoned to RU-4 (Rural; minimum lot size four acres), the structure is rendered non-conforming with respect to minimum setback distance in RU-4 (which is 20-feet) by virtue of the rezoning action.
-Under these circumstances, the Board could consider modifying the site development standard to allow the “new” setback, and thus allowing the non-conforming structure to remain.
+Under these circumstances, the Board could consider determining that the site development standard for R-18 property applies, thus allowing the existing setback, and thus allowing the non-conforming structure to remain with no need for a variance.
 New structures, however, would be required to adhere to the site development standards of the “new” zoning district; in other words, a new home or accessory structure would require adherence to the minimum 20-feet minimum setback, per Article 6.

 Another approach would require compliance with the site development standards of the “old” zoning district.
 This would have the obvious effect of allowing a different array of uses as intended by the rezoning, but would restrict the Applicant/Owner by requiring them to honor the site development standards of the “old” zoning district.

-The Board’s authority to grant site development standard modifications represents a much more efficient approach for staff and saves time and money for the Applicant by absolving them of the need to request Variances from the Boards of Adjustment, which in the past was the course of action required to legitimize non-conforming site development standards that resulted from rezoning actions.
+The Board’s authority to determine which site development standard applies represents a much more efficient approach for staff and saves time and money for the Applicant by absolving them of the need to request Variances from the Boards of Adjustment, which in the past was the course of action required to legitimize non-conforming site development standards that resulted from rezoning actions.

 II.
-Proposed Text Amendments
+The proposed text amendment to Section 2208 is boldfaced below:

 2208.03B.2 – Compliance with Applicable Site Development Standards

 All sites within the proposed district must be capable of reasonable development for typical uses within the proposed district, through compliance with all applicable site development standards.
 This criterion applies to formation of all zoning districts in all plan areas.
-Site development standards rendered non-conforming as a result of rezoning action may be modified by the Board of Supervisors at the public hearing for the rezoning.
+When a rezoning would render existing uses or structures non-conforming as result of different site development standards, at the time of the rezoning the Board of Supervisors may determine which site development standards apply.